Performance means more than result - McFarland

 "Fair play to the lads, fair play to the coaches.
 Our attack was really good and our defence was excellent."

-McFarland added he felt happiness, rather than relief as Ulster ended their worst run of the season - which saw the Irish province win just one game in seven games.
+McFarland added he felt happiness rather than relief as Ulster ended their worst run of the season - which saw the Irish province win just one game in seven.

 The last three of those defeats came in the final play of the game.

-"[I'm] Very happy.
+"[I'm] very happy.
 I thought we came out and wanted to put in a performance at home, in front of our fans in our house," McFarland said.

-"I thought the crowd was electric tonight and the atmosphere was brilliant.
+"I thought the crowd was electric and the atmosphere was brilliant.

 "A chunk of that was probably to do with the way that we played.
 I thought we were excellent with both sides of the ball.